AI PR Descriptions: From Diff to Reviewable

 FAQ

-• Which model is best for this?: Sonnet 4.6 or GPT-5 are fine; Opus 4.7 if the diff is unusually complex.
-Faster models (GPT-5.4) sometimes drop the “no inventing tests” constraint — watch for it.
+• Which model is best for this?: Sonnet 4.6 or GPT-5.5 are both fine; reach for Opus 4.7 if the diff is unusually complex or spans many files.
+Faster, cheaper tiers (GPT-5.4) sometimes drop the “no inventing tests” constraint, so verify the Test plan more carefully when you use them.

-• Does this work for Conventional Commits projects?: Yes — add “Output as Conventional Commit format: type(scope): summary, then the body” to the prompt.
+• Does this work for Conventional Commits projects?: Yes.
+Add “Output the title as a Conventional Commit: type(scope): summary, then the body” to the prompt.

-• What about CI-generated PR bodies?: Tools like Claude Code’s --message or the GitHub Actions Claude integration can run this prompt unattended.
-Be extra strict about the verification pass when humans aren’t in the loop.
+• How do I run it unattended in CI?: Claude Code’s headless mode (claude -p with --allowedTools) or the GitHub Actions Claude integration can run this prompt without a human.
+Be extra strict about the verification pass when nobody is in the loop, because there is no manual edit step to catch a hallucinated test.

 Tags: #AI coding #Workflow